ianhundere/rpi-k3s/README.md

 These manifests are supported by 4 Raspberry Pi 4s with 4GB RAM and a Beelink Mini S with a N5095 CPU and 8GB RAM (dedicated to Plex).

-##### Lessons Learned

--   Assume nothing
--   Document everything
--   It often pays to know and understand the why behind something working (or not working) before moving on

 ## initial setup

 1. download latest vers of buster-lite (e.g. https://downloads.raspberrypi.org/raspios_lite_armhf_latest)